 – John S. McClintock, Pioneer Days in the Black Hills, 1939

-The famous and the infamous have called Deadwood and the Black Hills home over the last several centuries.
+The famous and the infamous have called Deadwood and the Black Hills of South Dakota home over the last several centuries.
 Lewis and Clark, Wild Bill Hickok, Wyatt Earp, George Armstrong Custer, Poker Alice, the Sundance Kid, Calamity Jane, and many others have all passed through here in search of fortune and adventure.

-But long before the arrival of the white man, the land was home to the Cheyenne, Kiowa, Pawnee</a Crow and (or Lakota) Indians.
-The Sioux, who migrated from Minnesota in the 1700’s, dominated a tract of land large enough to support the buffalo herds on which they subsisted.
+But long before the arrival of the white man, the land was home to the Cheyenne, Kiowa, Pawnee, Crow, and Sioux (or Lakota) Indians.
+The Sioux dominated a tract of land large enough to support the buffalo herds on which they subsisted.

-The Lakotanever welcomed the white man to their hunting grounds and as immigration increased there was a marked decline in American Indian-white relations.
+The Lakota never welcomed the white man to their hunting grounds and as immigration increased there was a marked decline in American Indian-white relations.
 The Army established outposts nearby, but they seldom entered the Black Hills.
 Trouble escalated when bands of Lakota began to raid nearby settlements, then retreating to the Black Hills.